 Over time, the Borders were pacified.
 The belligerent reputation was replaced by a softer image of soporific bucolicism.
 The Borders, in the popular imaginary, became a place where change happened slowly, if it happened at all.

 In 2014, the Scottish Borders voted solidly against independence.
 A doleful local expression is often cited to sum up the Borders mentality: ‘It’s aye been.’
 It’s always been like that, and it won’t change.

 But, sometimes, change comes regardless.
 Borders shift and mutate.
 Some become ever more permeable until, one day, they disappear altogether.
 Others reemerge, or are forged anew completely, amid the grinding of geopolitical tectonic plates.
 The frontiers that traverse my life – from my old home in Ireland to my new one in Scotland – now feel fluid and provisional.
 Like so many millions around the world, I, too, now live in the interstices of uncertain borders.

 Peter Geoghegan is an Irish writer and journalist.
-His latest book, Democracy for Sale: Dark Money and Dirty Politics, is out in August 2020.
+His latest book, Democracy for Sale: Dark Money and Dirty Politics, was published in August 2020.